Submission Preparation Checklist

 2) Full names (First and family names) of the authors, their emails and affiliations;

-3) Title, name, email, phone and fax numbers and detailed postal address of the corresponding author;
+3) Title, name, email, phone and fax numbers and detailed postal address of the corresponding author and titles, names and email addresses of all co-authors;

 4) up to 7 keywords;